IBM/node-red-dsx-workflow/README.md

 1. [Run the notebook](#9-run-the-notebook)
 1. [Analyze the results](#10-analyze-the-results)

-## 1. Sign up for the Data Science Experience
+## 1. Sign up for the Watson Studio

-Sign up for IBM's [Data Science Experience](https://datascience.ibm.com/).
-By signing up for the Data Science Experience, two services will be created - Spark and ObjectStore in your Bluemix account.
+Sign up for IBM's [Watson Studio](https://datascience.ibm.com/).
+By signing up for the Watson Studio, two services will be created - Spark and ObjectStore in your Bluemix account.

 ## 2. Create IBM Cloud services